valhuber/fab-quickstart/README.md

 ## Background
 [Flask Application Builder (FAB)](https://github.com/dpgaspar/Flask-AppBuilder) provides a rapid means for building web pages for database apps, based on Python and Flask.
-See the wiki for a [Quick Start for using FAB](https://github.com/valhuber/fab-quickstart/wiki).
+Here is a [Quick Start for using FAB](https://github.com/valhuber/fab-quickstart/wiki).

 Key FAB inputs are: